-The MSC commander is located at the Washington Navy Yard in Washington D.C. with additional headquarters personnel in Norfolk, Va.
+The MSC commander is located in Norfolk, Va. with additional headquarters personnel at the Washington Navy Yard in Washington D.C.
 All MSC vessels are assigned to one of the five program offices, performing a type-commander function, reporting through three distinct and separate chains of command:

 - U.S. Transportation Command for defense appropriation matters